Feed Safety: Service, Analytics

 A maximum of feed quality and feed safety can only be guaranteed by a functioning, efficient interaction between the feed companies' own control systems and appropriate governmental supervision and control.

-Our Institute for Animal Nutrition and Feed is available to the public, farmers, feed companies, the federal provinces, as well as the Federal Ministry of Agriculture, Regions and Tourism (BMLRT) and the Federal Ministry of Social Affairs, Health, Care and Consumer Protection (BMSGPK) for inquiries, statements, analyses and scientific advice.
+Our Institute for Animal Nutrition and Feed is available to the public, farmers, feed companies, the federal provinces, as well as the Federal Ministry of Agriculture, Forestry, Regions and Water Management (BML) and the Federal Ministry of Social Affairs, Health, Care and Consumer Protection (BMSGPK) for inquiries, statements, analyses and scientific advice.

 Feed Service - Services